 England may have only played minnows Tunisia and Panama so far, but the fact remains they are one of only a few teams with a 100% record so far.
 The mood in the country surrounding the national team has never been so positive and people are genuinely beginning to wonder if the Three Lions could go all the way.

 Of course, there is a long way to go, and plenty of sterner tests still to come, but with star striker Harry Kane bang in form at the top of the goal scoring charts, anything is possible.
 One man who believes in England’s chances at this World Cup, is former Tottenham and West Ham manager Harry Redknapp.
 He gave his thoughts on why he thinks England could succeed at the World Cup

 Who will be victorious come July 15?
 In this wonderfully unpredictable World Cup that remains to be seen.
 But one thing’s for sure, whoever lifts the golden trophy aloft, will go down in history.

 Here at Champions After Dinner Speakers, we have a whole host of excellent football speakers who have spent time playing in the World Cup.
-They are able to offer their remarkable insight into all of the tournament’s latest news and for more information call 0207 1010 553, or complete the online form.
+They are able to offer their remarkable insight into all of the tournament’s latest news and for more information call 0207 1010 553.